Salute to Ranching Quick Links

 Gila County Cattle Growers Rancher and Wrangler of the Year

-Congratulations to our Rancher of the Year 2024, Jim Rasmussen, and a big THANK YOU for your years of support and service to the Gila County Cattle Growers Association and the ranching industry.
+With great appreciation, we celebrate our Rancher of the Year 2025, Hal Earnhardt!
+A heartfelt THANK YOU for your unwavering support and dedication to the Gila County Cattle Growers Association and the ranching community.

 Mike